 A useful rule of thumb: inventory what you store at ultra-low temperatures today, then add ~30% for growth.
 Most clinics land well within the 20–50L range.
 If you're consistently above that, consider multiple small units (which also adds redundancy) before jumping to a large upright.
 Two compact freezers mean a backup if one needs service — a real advantage in a clinical setting.

-A top pick: the Biofargo 20L portable −86°C freezer
+A top pick: The Biofargo 20L portable −86°C freezer

-- Adjustable −40°C to −86°C for true ultra-low storage
+Temperature Range Adjustable −40°C to −86°C for true ultra-low storage stability.

 It's purpose-built for exactly the small, reliable, clinic-scale storage this guide is about.
 See more options in the ultra-low freezers collection or the broader cold storage & freezers range.